rzippo/deborah/README.md

 Among the additions, the program can now output the output arrival curve related to the LUDB scenario, which is useful to integrate `deborah` into FIFO network studies.

+## How to use

+> TODO

+### Edge-cases

+`deborah` makes a few assumptions on the input, which may lead to incorrect results when they are not verified.
+See [here](/scenarios/edge-cases/) for more details and examples.

 ## Reminder on CMake

 On usual configurations, to build compile this program you would need to use the following commands